How Good People Turn Evil: The Stanford Prison Experiment

 After making the area like a jail, Zimbardo had to fill it with “prisoners” and “guards.”
 So, Zimbardo recruited students for his experiment.
 They would get a small amount of money if they were willing to play these roles.

-The experiment had 24 students, who they assigned to two groups (prisoners and guards), in random fashion.
+The experiment had 24 students, who they assigned to two groups (prisoners and guards), randomly.
 He wanted to increase the feeling of realism and achieve more immersion in those roles.

 So, he had them go through a detention process (they had help from the police).
 Then, the simulated Stanford prison dressed them all like prisoners and replaced their names with identification numbers.